-Philosophy professor Mark LeBar asks some provoking questions: how is government special?
-Why can government morally obligate people to do things, when ordinary people can't?
+Philosophy professor Mark LeBar asks some thought-provoking questions: How is government special?
+Why can government morally obligate people to do things, when ordinary people can’t?
 Why does the government claim to have not only power, but authority?
 Why do we consider some government authority more legitimate than others?

 Two common arguments are that legitimate government authority is derived through democracy, or through the consent of the governed.
 But LeBar argues that both of these positions are problematic, and explains why.

 In conclusion, LeBar notes that we have to ask these questions, because in asking ourselves how we think government is or isn’t morally special, we can gain insight into what the limits of government authority should be.

 - The Philosophy of Liberty (Video): Based on the principle of self ownership, this video lays the philosophical foundation for liberty.

 - George Ought to Help (Video): This video discusses the fundamentals of government action using an example of wealth redistribution.

 - Government Is Force [Article]: Sheldon Richman discusses the differences between government and all other institutions.

 - Anarchy (Video): Peter Leeson at FEE’s Advanced Austrian Economics Seminar discusses anarchy and the legitimacy of government.

 Hi.
 I am Mark LeBar from Ohio University, and today we’re going to talk about how government is special.
 And I begin by explaining what I mean by the question, how government is special.
 There’s two ways in particular that I want to suggest to you that government is special, and I’m going to discuss those two ways.
 And then we’re going to consider explanations for how it might be that government is special in that way or in those ways.
 Because the kind of ways a government is special, I think, require an explanation.
 And our inquiry, hopefully, will lead us to think a little bit more about why government might be special in the ways that we’ll talk about.